lackofbindings/ORLModules/README.md

 This module enables dithered cutout cross-fading support for use with [LOD groups](https://docs.unity3d.com/2022.3/Documentation/Manual/class-LODGroup.html).
 The LOD group must have its Fade Mode set to `Cross Fade` and Fade Transition Width must be greater than 0.
 Uses the built-in UnityApplyDitherCrossFade() based on [the example created by keijiro](https://github.com/keijiro/CrossFadingLod/).

+### Std Fallback Properties

+This module does nothing but expose some of the default Unity Standard shader properties that are not in ORL.
+These have no effect and are only for the sake of providing those properties to fallback shaders that expect those property names.

 ## How to Install

 ### Dependencies